Kirby Anders: Season four

 Joseph commits suicide in the season four episode "The Bungalow", and Kirby is devastated.
 Blake explains that Joseph had tried to protect him by attempting to kill Blake's ex-wife Alexis Colby in the cabin fire, and when he failed, Joseph shot himself.
 Kirby suspects there is more to the story.
 She confronts Alexis in "The Hearing", and then tries to strangle her.
 Blake manages to stop Kirby.
 Jeff learns that Kirby is pregnant with Adam's child in "Peter De Vilbis", and attacks Adam in "The Proposal".
 When Adam learns why, he tells Kirby that he wants to be a father to their baby.
 Kirby plans to leave Denver but Jeff stops her, though she suggests that they divorce.
 In "The Wedding", Adam insists that Kirby will tell their child that he is the father, but when he learns that she is divorcing Jeff, he proposes.
 Kirby accepts in "Lancelot".
 She is diagnosed with hyperreflexia and hospitalized, after which she suffers from seizures and convulsions, and doctors are forced to operate.
 In "A Little Girl", Adam learns that Kirby's baby has not survived.
 Adam and Kirby decide to proceed with their wedding plans.
 To prevent them from marrying, Adam's mother Alexis offers Kirby a job in Paris.
 When Kirby refuses, Alexis tells her the real reason Joseph tried to kill her: to prevent her from revealing that Kirby's mother did not die when Kirby was a child—she had been institutionalized.
 Kirby is shocked.
 In "The Voice - Part 2", she visits the sanitarium and learns that her mother died a few years before.
 Investigating further, Kirby finds her father's suicide note in Blake's desk in "The Voice - Part 3".
 Driven to the brink, Kirby buys a handgun.
 Kirby tries to kill Alexis in "The Check", but is interrupted.
 In the season finale "The Nightmare", Kirby pulls a gun on Alexis but cannot bring herself to shoot.
 Alexis agrees not to press charges if Kirby leaves Denver.
 Kirby abruptly breaks off her engagement to Adam and leaves town.

 Season eight

 Kirby's older brother, Sean Rowan, comes to Denver and marries Alexis, plotting her downfall to avenge his father and sister.
 Kirby phones Sean and begs him to stop his vendetta but he does not care.

 The Reunion (1991)

 Kirby is working in Paris as a translator for the Consortium when she runs into Adam Carrington.
 Kirby and Adam rekindle their romance as she helps him and Blake regain control of Denver-Carrington.
 Kirby and Adam announce their plans to marry at the end of the miniseries.
+While accepting Adam's proposal, Kirby teases Adam about becoming a Carrington so he offers to become an Anders instead, of which she gently disapproves although she is amused by the suggestion.